IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 This sample shows how to create a TAR file with the build outputs based on the DBB Build Report after a successful build.

 The package can be uploaded to an artifact repository and used in a scripted deployment.
 Another area, where this script is beneficial as a sample, is to adapt this script in publishing shared copybooks to an artifact repository and to pull them into the build process.
 The `ArtifactRepositoryHelpers.groovy` allow you to upload and download packages from Artifactory.
-The `ArtifactRepositoryHelpers` script is a very simple implementation sufficient for a show case, **_we recommend_** to use the Artifactory publishers which are available with your CI pipeline coordinator.
+The `ArtifactRepositoryHelpers` script is a simple implementation to support download and upload from/to an Artifact Repository server.
+However, it is recommend to consider using APIs or CLI utilities provided by Artifact Repositories distributions, which are available with your CI/CD pipeline coordinator.

-This sample Groovy script to package build outputs:
+This sample Groovy script can be used to package build outputs:

-- Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
+- It extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
 The script is able to take a single DBB build report or multiple build reports to build a cumulative package across multiple incremental builds.
   - It processes the MVSExec, CopyToPDS and the USS_Record types
-- (Optionally) generates the [Wazi Deploy application manifest](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=files-application-manifest-file) file.
+- It optionally generates the [Wazi Deploy application manifest](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=files-application-manifest-file) file.
-- Copies outputs to a temporary directory on Unix System Services and creates a TAR file based on the temporary directory.
+- It copies outputs to a temporary directory on Unix System Services and creates a TAR file based on the temporary directory.
+- If the path to the application's Git repository is provided, the script will search for the Application Descriptor file and process it.
+Include Files classified as `public` will be automatically added to the package into the subdirectory `include/src`.
+The script will also process programs that are classified as `internal submodule` or `service submodule` and will copy the corresponding object decks to either the `lib` directory or the `include/bin` subfolder for the tar file.
+- If a baseline package is provided through the corresponding CLI option, the baseline package is expanded in the temporary directory first:
+  - All the subfolders are removed except the subfolder that contains interfaces definitions, by default located in the `include` subfolder.
+  - More information can be found in the [Baseline Packages](#baseline-packages) section.

 The support for zFS files in the packaging process is performed through the use of an `USS_RECORD` type record in the DBB BuildReport.